Nutrition in Plants Class 10

 Chemosynthesis

-Chemosynthesis is a type of autotrophic nutrition which occurs in certain types of bacteria and archaea, and involves the use of energy from chemical reactions to produce food.
-Chemosynthesis doesnt require sunlight and can occur in environments where light is not available, such as in the deep sea or in underground caves.
-Some plants like species of mangroves and cycads able to obtain energy through chemosynthesis in addition to photosynthesis.
+Chemosynthesis is a type of autotrophic nutrition found in certain species of bacteria and archaea that involves the use of energy from chemical reactions to produce food.
+Chemosynthesis does not require sunlight and can occur in environments where light is not available, such as the deep sea or underground caves.
+Some plants, such as mangrove and cycad species, are able to obtain energy through chemosynthesis in addition to photosynthesis.

 Also Check – Steps of Photosynthesis